-The state of the s Reporting Progra MITIGATION MEASURE Timing for Mitigation Measure Mitigation Responsibility Monitoring/ Reporting Agency Verification (Initials and Date) IX.
-HAZARDS AND HAZARDOUS MATERIALS There are no significant impacts to Hazards and I Hazardous Material S. X. HYDROLOGY AND WATER QUALITY There are no significant impacts to Hydrology and Water Quality.
+) , MITIGATION MEASURE Timing for Mitigation Measure Mitigation Responsibility Monitoring/ Reporting Agency Verification (Initials and Date) The landowner shall discuss and confer with the descendants all reasonable options regarding the descendants' preferences for treatment.
+VI.
+ENERGY There are no significant impacts to Energy.
+VII.
+GEOLOGY AND SOILS There are no significant impacts to Geology and Soils.
+VIII.
+GREENHOUSE GAS EMISSIONS There are no significant impacts to Greenhouse Gas Emissions sions.
+IX.
+HAZARDS AND HAZARDOUS MATERIALS There are no significant impacts to Hazards and Hazardous Materials. us Materials.
+X. HYDROLOGY AND WATER QUALITY There are no significant impacts to Hydrology and Water Quality.
 XI.
 LAND USE AND PLANNING There are no significant impacts to Land Use and Planning.
 XII.
-MINERAL RESOURCES There are no significant impacts to Mineral Resou ırces.
+MINERAL RESOURCES There are no significant impacts to Mineral Resources.
 XIII.
-NOISE Mitigation Measure NOI-1: The project contractor shall implement the following measures during construction of the project: Equip all construction equipment, fixed or mobile, with properly operating and maintained mufflers consistent with manufacturers' standards.
-Ensure that all general construction related activities are restricted to between the hours of 7:00 a.m. and 10:00 p.m.
+NOISE Mitigation Measure NOI-1 The project contractor shall implement the following measures during construction of Prior to issuance of Construction contractor Planning and Development the project: grading Equip all construction equipment, fixed or mobile, with property operating and maintained mulflers. permits, consistent with manufacturers' standards. project Ensure that all general construction related activities are restricted to between the hours of 7:00 a.m. and construction

+MITIGATION MEASURE Timing for Mitigation Measure Mitigation Responsibility Monitoring/ Reporting Agency Verification (Initials and Date) 10:00 p.m.
 Monday through Saturday to avoid noisesensitive hours of the day.
 Construction shall be prohibited on Sundays.
 Designate a "disturbance coordinator" at the City who would be responsible for responding to any local complaints about construction noise.
-The disturbance coordinator would determine the cause of Prior to issuance of grading permits, during project construction Construction contractor Planning and Development
+The disturbance coordinator would determine the cause of the noise complaint (e.g., starting too early, bad muffler) and would determine and implement reasonable measures warranted to correct the problem.

-MITIGATION MEASURE Timing for Mitigation Mitigation Monitoring/ Reporting Verification (Initials

-Measure Responsibility Agency and Date)

-the noise complaint (e.g., starting too

-early, bad muffler) and would determine

-and implement reasonable measures

-warranted to correct the problem.

 XIV.
-POPULATION AND HOUSING

-There are no significant impacts to Population and d Housing.

-XV.
-PUBLIC SERVICES

-There are no significant impacts to Public Service S.
+POPULATION AND HOUSING There are no significant impacts to Population and Housing J. XV.
+PUBLIC SERVICES There are no significant impacts to Public Services.
 XVI.
-RECREATION

-There are no significant impacts to Recreation.
+RECREATION There are no significant impacts to Recreation.
 XVII.
-TRANSPORTATION

-There are no significant impacts to Transportation
+TRANSPORTATION There are no significant impacts to Transportation.
 XVII.
-TRIBAL CULTURAL RESOURCES

-Mitigation Measure CUL-1: If previously Prior to and Construction Planning and
+TRIBAL CULTURAL RESOURCES Refer to Mitigation Measures CUL-1, CUL-2 and CUL-3 above.
+Prior to and during construction activities Construction contractor, qualified archaeologist, qualified historical resources specialist Planning and Development

-unknown resources are encountered before during contractor, Development

-or during grading activities, construction shall construction qualified

-stop in the immediate vicinity of the find and a activities archaeologist

-qualified historical resources specialist shall be consulted to determine whether the

-resource requires further study.
-The qualified

-historical resources specialist shall make

-recommendations to the City on the

-measures that shall be implemented to

-protect the discovered resources, including

-but not limited to excavation of the finds and